About the Eastern and Burbage Moors

 About the Partnership

-The Eastern Moors Partnership is a joint venture between the National Trust and the RSPB, managing the Eastern Moors on behalf of the Peak District National Park Authority.
+The Eastern Moors Partnership is a joint venture between the National Trust and the RSPB, managing the Eastern Moors on behalf of the Peak District National Park Authority and the Burbage Moors on behalf of Sheffield City Council.

 As the UK's leading conservation charities, the National Trust and the RSPB has a combined national membership of 4.6 million and a reputation for excellence in upland land management, management of historic environments and quality visitor enjoyment.